 To avoid destroying precious things by pressure washing them, it’s best to know what not to pressure wash, or if you must, it should be done with care and expertise.

 8 Things That You Should Not Pressure Wash

 Pressure washing a wood siding is a very tricky business and is best handled by an expert.
-This is because there’s a high chance of water getting under the surfaces of the wood siding and causing damage to the insulation, electrical wiring, and it can cause mold growth.
+This is because there’s a high chance of water getting under the surfaces of the wood siding and causing damage to the insulation and electrical wiring, and it can cause mold growth.
 You don’t want any of that.
-Also, high powered pressure washers can cause dents on your aluminum and vinyl siding.
+Also, high-powered pressure washers can cause dents on your aluminum and vinyl siding.